yourmnbbn/tiny-steam-client/README.md

  ### What can it do now
  - Automatically request steam CM server list.
  - Establish connection with steam CM servers.
- - Logon your steam account. (without steam guard activated)
+ - Logon your steam account.
  - Generating appication auth session ticket.
 (Can be successfully validated)
  - Communicate with GC.

   In the future, tiny-steam-client will be refactored based on the current project as a replacement for steam_api to get rid of the tons of limitations brought by steam_api.

-**Note that the steam guard of the account must be turned off then the account can be logged on to steam via tiny-steam-client.**
+**Note that if the steam guard of the account is activated, you have to provide secure code in the command line to be successfully logged on.**

 ## Dependencies
  - [hl2sdk-csgo](https://github.com/alliedmodders/hl2sdk)